Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

   - <a href='#create-message'>Create a message</a> with:
     - <a href='#create-message-with-file-search-attachment'>File search attachment</a>
     - <a href='#create-message-with-code-interpreter-attachment'>Code interpreter attachment</a>
+    - <a href='#create-message-with-file-search-attachment-with-file-in-blob-store'>File search attachment with file in blob store</a>
-    - <a href='#create-message-with-code-interpreter-attachment-in-blob-store'>Code interpreter attachment in blob store</a>
+    - <a href='#create-message-with-code-interpreter-attachment-with-file-in-blob-store'>Code interpreter attachment with file in blob store</a>
   - <a href='#create-run-run_and_process-or-stream'>Execute Run, Run_and_Process, or Stream</a>
   - <a href='#retrieve-message'>Retrieve message</a>
   - <a href='#retrieve-file'>Retrieve file</a>